Updated July 19, 2023

 Suppose any business already has short-term or long-term debts in its books of accounts, and its history is poor along with a poor credit rating.
 In that case, they can take additional loans with a very high-interest rate and generally prove to be costlier to the borrower than other standard loans.
 Lenders consider it to carry a higher risk of default; such loans are called leveraged loans.

 These are simple loans; their distribution and arrangement are the only difference.
-They are arranged for the companies already having debts and are set by the syndicate banks.
+They are arranged for the companies that already having debts and are set by the syndicate banks.
 These are managed by private equity firms, hedge funds, and other players.

 Example of Leveraged Loans